nzfarmer1/telemetrylayer/README.md

 - Add additioanl FeatureDock/TopicManager types.
 Get SVG graphics for instruments working
 - Change reading .qml files to programmable declarations when formatting a layer's symbols and rules
 - Create / extend SVG Feature Dock functionality
+- Improve memory usage and Add plugin reloader support for dynamicly created topicmanagers

-If you want to help with any of this, please get in touch!!!
+If you want to help with any of this, please get in touch

 Andrew McClure <andrew@agsense.co.nz>